locationtech/udig-platform/docs/user/en/Working with Documents.rst

 Working with Documents
 ######################

-You can work with documents associated with a feature or layer using the **Document view**.
+You can work with documents associated with a feature or layer using the **Documents** view.

 .. toctree::
    :maxdepth: 1

    Configure hotlink attributes
-   Adding a file hotlink
+   Adding a document
-   Adding a web hotlink
+   Setting a hotlink

 To select a feature, or layer, please see the related tasks section below.